-DEP is accepting applications for the 2026 Alternative Fuels Incentive Grants (AFIG) program.
-Townships are eligible to apply, and are considered priority applicants, for funding to transition to cleaner fuel transportation (including electric, compressed or liquefied natural gas, propane, hydrogen, biodiesel, and other advanced…
+Applications for the 2026 Alternative Fuels Incentive Grants (AFIG) program are due April 1.
+Townships are eligible to apply, and are considered priority applicants, for funding to transition to cleaner fuel transportation (including electric, compressed or liquefied natural gas, propane, hydrogen, biodiesel, and other advanced biofuels)….

 When elected or appointed, township officials automatically become PSATS members through their township's membership.
 If you're an elected or appointed township official in Pennsylvania and are unsure about your entity’s membership status with PSATS, your board secretary or manager can provide the necessary details.